freedomofpress/securedrop/docs/develop.md

 `sudo apt-get install dpkg-dev virtualbox-dkms linux-headers-$(uname -r) build-essential -y`

-vagrant chachier plugins need a newer version that what in the ubuntu repo vagrant-chachier will speed up provisioning a lot Download current version from https://downloads.vagrantup.com/
+vagrant cachier plugins need a newer version that what in the ubuntu repo vagrant-cachier will speed up provisioning a lot Download current version from https://downloads.vagrantup.com/
 Tested: vagrant- 1.6.5